midani-47/nba-lineup-optimizer/README.md

 4. **Analyze Performance**: View statistical analysis of your lineup
 5. **ML Predictions**: Get performance predictions based on machine learning models

-## For Beginners

-This project is designed to be beginner-friendly.
-Each module contains detailed comments and explanations to help you understand the statistical methods and ML concepts being used.

-Feel free to explore, modify, and learn from the code!

 ## License